 11.A What is the Human Subjects Office?

 The Human Subjects Office is the administrative office that supports the Institutional Review Boards at the University of Iowa.
-The department is a unit of the Office of the Vice President for Research and Economic Development.
+The Human Subjects Office also houses the Conflict of Interest in Research Program, the Clinical Trials.Gov program, HRPP\IRB Education and Outreach Program and the Compliance Monitoring Program.
+The HSO serves as a central hub for all other review and approval aspects of the Human Research Protection Program (HRPP).
+The department is a unit of the Office of the Vice President for Research.

 11.A.i Structure of the Human Subjects Office

-The staff of the Human Subjects Office report to the Executive Director of the Human Subjects Office.
-The Associate Vice President for Research, Regulatory Affairs oversees all staff of the Human Subjects Office.
+The staff of the Human Subjects Office report to the Research Compliance Director.
+The Sr. Assistant Vice President for ResearchAdministration oversees the Human Subjects Office.
 A chart depicting the organizational structure of the office is on the Human Subjects Office website.

 11.A.ii Scope and role of the Human Subjects Office

+The Human Subjects Office responsibilities include:

-The mission of the University of Iowa Institutional Review Boards is to assure that the rights and welfare of human subjects are protected adequately in research.
+Supporting the mission of the University of Iowa Institutional Review Boards to assure that the rights and welfare of human subjects are protected adequately in research.

+Providing administrative support to the Conflict of Interest in Research Committee (CIRC).

+Addressing adherence to Clinical Trial regulatory reporting and registration requirements.

+Conducting Post Approval Compliance Monitoring of human subjects research

+Providing education and outreach for the programs under the HSO purview

+Serving as the central hub for review and approval aspects of the Human Research Protection Program

-Staff of the Human Subjects Office maintains:
+Staff in the Human Subjects Office maintains:

-files on all human subjects research (including copies of all correspondence between the IRB and investigators) that takes place at the University of Iowa;
+files on all human subjects research (including copies of all correspondence between the IRB, R&D, and investigators) that takes place at the University of Iowa;

-for tracking studies;
+electronic databases for tracking human subjects research studies, financial disclosures, COI management plans, and CT.Gov registration;

-files of minutes of full board meetings;
+Prepares and files minutes of full board IRB and CIRC meetings, COI management plans, and clinicaltrial.gov reporting;

-the institution’s Federalwide Assurance, the IRB membership rosters, and a resume for each IRB member;
+the institution’s Federalwide Assurance, the IRB and CIRC membership rosters, and a resume for each IRB or CIRC member;

-on federal regulations relating to human subjects research;
+Institutional policies addressing federal regulations relating to human subjects research, COI, CT.Gov;

-a human subjects research monitoring program;

-all correspondence between the IRB and the R&D Committee.

-Staff of the Human Subjects Office assists:
+Additional responsibilities include, but are not limited to assisting:

 the University of Iowa IRBs in preparing for and monitoring IRB meetings;